-In Florida, Felons Want Their Voting Rights Restored Automatically
+In Florida, Felons Want Voting Rights Back As Soon As They Complete Their Sentences

 On most days from 8 a.m. to 8 p.m., Mary Grimes can be found pacing along a crowded street in Orlando, Fla., with clipboards in both hands.